human-ak/WQU-Capstone/README.md

-# **Clustering with Convolutional AutoEncoders for Pairs Selection in a Pairs Trading framework**
+# **Nonlinear Clustering for Pairs Trading: A Deep Learning Approach with Convolutional Autoencoders**

-(MScFE 690 CP Track 8 - Machine Learning (Deep) Investment Strategies:- Topic 3 - Machine Learning (Deep) Application to Long/Short Pair Trading Strategies)
+This work is a part Capstone project work for the completion of MSc in Financial Engineering from WorldQuant University.
+Among the varous topics, we chose, MScFE 690 CP Track 8 Machine Learning (Deep) Investment Strategies:- Topic 3 - Machine Learning (Deep) Application to Long/Short Pair Trading Strategies

+## Abstract

+This paper enhances the pairs trading machine learning framework proposed by Sarmento and Horta by integrating deep learning techniques within the original two-stage structure.
+Specifically, we replace the traditional Principal Component Analysis (PCA) used in the pairs selection stage with Convolutional Auto-Encoders (CAE) to capture nonlinear dependencies among financial assets.
+The CAE-extracted features are clustered using agglomerative clustering to identify candidate trading pairs, which are then filtered using a rule based selection involving cointegration and mean-reversion metrics.
+Preliminary results on a universe of ETFs show that CAEs achieve low reconstruction error and produce compact and interpretable clusters.
+We benchmark our framework against both classical and modern strategies, demonstrating the potential for improved clustering quality and trading performance.
+This work supports the growing interest in leveraging deep learning for financial time series and contributes a scalable, data-driven approach to pairs trading.

-## Problem Statement
+## Hypothesis.

-Our project consists of improving the two-stage Pairs Trading framework as demonstrated in the book “A Machine Learning-Based Pairs Trading Investment Strategy” (Sarmento and Horta).

-In the first stage of pairs selection (21–35), dimensionality reduction and clustering techniques were applied to identify co-moving assets.
-We propose to evaluate how the deep-learning  technique of Convolutional Auto-Encoders (CAE) could improve the clustering of the asset universe.

-Similarly to the authors , when eligible pairs are identified, we will apply the set of 4 rules as defined by the authors, i.e., cointegration, Hurst metric , half-life, and average mean reversions (31–33).

-Then we build train forecasting models (MLP & LSTM) to do the pair trading.

-We plan to implement some of the suggestions mentioned in the book (104), by building a cross-market asset universe, focusing on technology-related topics, whether for ETFs, stocks, or commodities.
-In our 1st draft submitted on 30-04-25, we used the 44 ETFs that have volume above 1 million from Yahoo Finance.
+We propose the following hypothesis:

+CAEs can extract latent representations of financial assets that reveal nonlinear clustering structures, leading to more effective pair selection and improved trading performance compared to PCA-based methods.

 ## Results

 The following are our results for the 1st draft.
+It shows that clustering using CAE hleps us identify more number of pairs, & also beter trading perfomace.
 We are also trying out other forecasting models for trading.

-**Trading on 900 pairs selected from 10 CAE clusters**
+### **Trading on 900 pairs selected from 10 CAE clusters**

 **Validation**